 This is when FnA Records learned of the long-dormant ‘Hawk‘ album and expressed interest in releasing it.
 With some retooling applied, including different album artwork, the 10-song recording was re-branded under the title ‘Let The Metal Live‘ and released.

 Now, another decade since the availability of that version of the album, Doug Marks has announced an all-new run of the original self-titled album.
 It is available in limited edition CD format for the first time ever, along with all major streaming services (and streaming below).
 Marks also revealed that he plans to record a long-awaited sophomore HAWK album in 2020 if he believes the interest is there.

 “I would like to record an album next year.
 This album release may show me if there’s interest.
 What I would like you to do is similar to crowdfunding, except you don’t need to send any money.
 Show interest in the project by putting Hawk in one of your Spotify or Apple Music playlists.
 Purchase the CD or download from iTunes.
 You can pre-order the album on our site, but I would prefer you wait a few days and order it from iTunes.
 The reason is, that is activity that will be registered by Apple.
 A purchase on my site is appreciated (and more profitable) but I’m wanting to create interest online.“

-Maybe you are an oldschool metalhead that remembers HAWK well and want to experience this nostalgic era in music history again.
-Perhaps you are a newer age metal lover that appreciates the roots of the music and bands you like so well now.
-Either way, here’s your chance to show the interest mentioned by Marks and obtain the long lost HAWK album as it was intended by purchasing it HERE.
+Maybe you are an old-school metalhead that remembers HAWK well and wants to experience this nostalgic era in music history again.
+Perhaps you are a newer-age metal lover that appreciates the roots of the music and bands you like so well now.
+Either way, here’s your chance to show the interest mentioned by Marks and obtain the long-lost HAWK album as it was intended by purchasing it.